 Salsa macha is the Swiss army knife of salsas.
 You can use it as a garnish, in marinades or vinaigrettes, in sauces and dips, straight up with tortilla chips, and even for frying eggs.
 The possibilities are endless.

-Admittedly, I use it most often as a garnish.
+Admittedly, I use it most often as a garnish for dishes like my ribeye tacos and skillet enchiladas.
 If you’re familiar with my recipes, you’ve undoubtedly seen it as a recommended pairing for any Mexican and Tex-Mex dish over the past couple years.

 But I’m sure you’ll figure out plenty of ways to use your homemade salsa macha.
 Below you’ll find a recipe card to save or print.
 I’m happy to answer any questions you might have in the comments.
 And I always appreciate recipe reviews if you make this recipe and love it.